 Stringing is now complete on 36 T-pylons between Woolavington and Loxton and work is due to start in April to install the wires on 12 T-pylons between Bridgwater and Woolavington.
 These 48 T-pylons will be energised in October 2022.

 There will be a total of 116 T-pylons along the route.
 Construction work has begun on the remaining 68 T-pylons on the northern section of the route between Sandford and Portbury.
-Those will be completed, including stringing, by 2023.
+Those will be completed, including stringing, by early 2024.

 The Hinkley Connection stretches 57 km from Hinkley Point C to Seabank power station.
 It's made up of sections of traditional lattice pylons at Shurton and Avonmouth and 116 new T-pylons, with a section of underground cable between Loxton and Sandford, running under the Mendip Hills Area of Outstanding Natural Beauty (AONB).

 We aim to leave a positive, lasting legacy with the environment and communities in which we work.

 Hollie Allen, Environmental and Sustainability Project Partner, working for our contractor, Balfour Beatty, said: “In everything we do, we aim to leave a positive, lasting legacy with the environment and communities in which we work.